cburgmer/json-path-comparison/OPEN_QUESTIONS.md

 - Do filter expressions inherit JavaScript's rules for e.g. operator precedence, or type conversions?

+- Do filter expressions support complex objects/arrays as values?
+If so, only in valid JSON, or e.g. include single quotes for strings?

 - Do filter expressions allow the same complex JSONPath queries for the current object?